leafs1/super-oa/README.md

 1. Briefly describe the technologies/platforms used (besides Docker and RoR).
 Describe where in the git repo these technologies/platforms are configured.
 If there are technologies/platforms configured manually in a web GUI or similar, include screenshots of all of the configuration.

 1. Did you achieve any of the bonus objectives?
 Which ones and how?
+Optionally, for any bonus objectives that were not completed, describe in 1-3 sentences how you would complete the objective given more time or money.

 # Legacy application README